HZohra/Bitewise-fullstack/backend/bitewise-backend/docs/chatbot-io.md

-# BiteWise Chatbot – Input & Output Contract (Zohra)
+# BiteWise Chatbot – Input & Output Contract

 This file defines the single **input** the chatbot receives and the single **output** it always returns.
 Keep this shape stable so the frontend ↔ backend stay in sync.